marqdouj/dotnet.azuremaps/README.md

 - See the [Configuration](docs/Configuration.md) section in the docs.

 ## Release Notes
+### 10.5.0
+- `IAzureMapContainer`.
+  - `Layers`.
+    - `LayerAdded Event`.
+When events are passed to the `CreateLayer` method, they were added to the layer after it was added to the map; which meant that this event would not fire.
+       Events are now added to the layer before it is added to the map.

 ### 10.4.0
 - `IAzureMapContainer`.
   - `Maps`.
 Add new methods: